IanMadd/academic/content/portfolio/Central_Limit_Theorem.md

 # Finite Population Correction Factor {#finite_population_correction_factor}

 <br>
 The Central Limit Theorem and standard error of the mean assume that samples are drawn with replacement.
-However almost all survey work are conducted on finite populations and samples are drawn without replacement.
-In these cases and especially when the sample size *n* is large compared to the population size *N* (more than 5%), the finite population correction (FPC) factor is used to account for the added precision gained by sampling close to a larger percentage of the population.
-The effect of the FPC is that the error becomes zero when the sample size n is equal to the population size N.
+However, almost all survey work are conducted on finite populations and samples are drawn without replacement.
+In these cases, and especially when the sample size *n* is large compared to the population size *N* (more than 5%), the finite population correction (FPC) factor is used to account for the added precision gained by sampling close to a larger percentage of the population.
+The effect of the FPC is that the error becomes zero when the sample size *n* is equal to the population size *N*.

 Formula for the population correction factor: